hpsaturn/crypto-panel/README.md

 ## Credits

+- This project use the [nmcli project](https://github.com/hpsaturn/esp32-wifi-cli/) and [Shellminator](https://github.com/dani007200964/Shellminator)
 - Thanks to @techiesms by first idea and [original project](https://github.com/techiesms/) for Arduino IDE
 - Thanks to @hacksics from some icons and fonts of project [HA dashboard project](https://github.com/hacksics/lilygo-t5-47-ha)
 - This project use the last version of [EPDIY driver](https://github.com/vroland/epdiy) of @vroland